How do I manage Users & Groups Permissions in CRD?

 Crystal Reports: Group editor in User Manager in CRD.

-• Allow all Custom Tasks: All users in this group can use custom tasks.
+Checking the option to Allow all Custom Tasks will allow all users in this group can use custom tasks.

 Crystal Reports: Group editor User Manager in CRD.